marks530/ms3_project/README.md

 ## Project Goals

 The goal of the project is to provide a web based application to access a database with Create, Read, Update and Delete functionality.
-I have followed Code Inititute
+I have followed Code Inititute criteria to create the application

 * Data handling: Build a database in MongoDB using the Flask Python web application framework